-In this work, a dual-step mixing operation which is more suitable for mm-wave applications is utilized.
-Fig.3 shows the topology for the proposed ILFD which is composed of 4 resistor-loaded delay cells.
-Free running frequency of this ILFD can be tuned through current tuning reducing the effect from large injection amplitude.
+In this work, a dual-step mixing which is suitable for mm-wave applications is utilized.
+Fig.3 shows the proposed ILFD which is composed of 4 resistor-loaded delay cells.
+Free running frequency of this ILFD can be tuned through current tuning which reduces the effect from large injection amplitude.
 An NMOS switch is placed across the common-nodes of the first and third delay cells acting as a primary mixer which inject the signal to the even-harmonic oscillator.
 This results in less voltage headroom required.
-For a divide-by-6 operation, the injected signal is first mixed with a stronger fourth harmonic that is naturally exists in a common-node of ring oscillator resulting into a frequency near second harmonic at the primary mixer.
-Then, it further mixes with the fundamental signal through a built-in single-balanced mixer resulting into a frequency near fundamental which pull the free-running frequency of an ILFD and lock to the injected signal.
-Same explanation can be applied for a divide-by-4 operation but first mix with second harmonic at the primary mixer.
+For a divide-by-6 operation, the injected signal is first mixed with a strong fourth harmonic that is naturally exists in a common-node of delay cell resulting into a frequency near second harmonic.
+Then, it further mixes with the fundamental signal through a built-in single-balanced mixer into a frequency near fundamental which pull the free-running frequency of an ILFD and lock to the injected signal.
+For a divide-by-4 operation, injected signal first mixes with second harmonic at the primary mixer.